Skip to main content

 Park History

-The national nature reserve was established on October 11, 1973, making it one of the pioneer reserves in France's network of protected mountain areas.
-Its creation was motivated by the need to protect high-alpine habitats from the expanding ski resort development radiating from Val d'Isère and Tignes.
-The reserve is managed by the Vanoise National Park, which borders it to the south, creating a continuous protected mountain landscape.
+The national nature reserve was established on 10 August 1973 by ministerial decree, making it one of the pioneer reserves in France's network of protected mountain areas.
+[1] Its creation was motivated by the need to protect high-alpine habitats in compensation for the expanding ski resort development of the Grande Motte glacier at Tignes and Val d'Isère.
+[2] The reserve is managed by Vanoise National Park, which borders it and creates a continuous protected mountain landscape.
 Scientific research has been conducted within the reserve since its creation, providing baseline data on climate change impacts in alpine environments.

 Major Trails And Attractions